Career & Technical Education

 Our goal is to ensure that all students graduate with purposeful knowledge and skills that will enable them to be successful in a highly competitive, global economy.

-“The content of these links are not controlled by Berkeley County School District.
+“The content of the links above may not be controlled by Berkeley County School District.
 While school staff members review links when they are inserted on district or school pages, the contents of the linked page can change at any time.
 Furthermore, school staff members may not have reviewed links found within the linked page.
 If you find linked content that you consider inappropriate, please contact the Berkeley County School District Office of Technology or Office of Communications and Community Engagement.
 Explore the link(s) at your own risk.”